 This guide is for small businesses filing their tax returns on Schedule C with their personal returns (Form 1040).
-This includes sole proprietors and single-member LLC owners.
+It includes sole proprietors and single-member LLC owners.
 If your business is a corporation or S corporation, check out the Complete Guide for Corporations and S Corporations, If it is a multiple-owner LLC or a partnership, here is a Guide for Business Taxes for Partnerships.

-Small Business Tax Return Due Dates
+The Small Business Tax Deduction

 Because small businesses file their business tax returns with their personal returns, the due date is the same as the personal income tax return due date: April 15.
 If the due date falls on a holiday or weekend, the next business day is the due date for that year.